What Is Charcot-Marie-Tooth Disease?

 What Are the Symptoms of Charcot-Marie-Tooth Disease?

 appear as late as mid-adulthood.
-CMT affects the nerves that control voluntary muscle activities.
+CMT affects the nerves that control your voluntary

 Common symptoms include:

 - difficulty walking